 Watch the shows, and understand how Producers tell stories through the characters involved.
 When you become familiar with what is ideal content in shows, you'll make choices in behaviour and communication during interviews or reviews of your Profile by Producers, and increase your chances of getting cast in a reality show.

 Monitor casting calls and websites where Producers scout people to cast for new and current reality shows.
-Industry scouting sites like CastMyReality.com are used by major television companies and Producers seeking unique people, businesses, and subjects to cast for shows.
+Industry scouting sites like TVWritersVault.com are used by major television companies and Producers seeking unique people, businesses, and subjects to build shows around.
 Submit your profile, and monitor your Members Page for any reviews or contact requests.
 When you do connect with a Producer, look at them as a long term contact, knowing that even if you don't fit their current needs, you may at any point down the road.
 This is a business of networking.
 Use the site to build your network and opportunities.

 Research the production companies.
 Its important to know whow produces what, and the companies behind some of the popular shows you watch.
 If you are in communication with any Producers or Casting Directors, and they ask about your preferences, it may be good to be a fan of their work.
 Go a level beyond flattery, and know the specific reasons why you like their show(s), and what sets it apart from other shows in competition with them.

 Write and Re-Write a template profile to use when submitting to casting calls and websites where Producers are scouting.
-Having your basic personal and background details refined and ready makes for a more efficient casting submission, with quality details.
+Having your basic personal and background details refined and ready makes for a more efficient casting submission or pitch, with quality details.
+Here's a great article on crafting pitches for reality tv show ideas.

 Practice answering the following questions in writing, with detail that makes impact.
 Where did you grow up?
 Tell us about your current job.
 What are your career aspirations?
 Tell us about your most serious relationship.
 Have you ever been in love?
 What makes you different than other people your age?
 What do you like about Reality Television?
 What do you dislike about Reality Television?
 How would your best friends describe you?
 How would your worst enemies describe you?
 Be efficient and make strong statements with your answers.